PushkarJ/pushkarj.github.io/index.md

 # [](#header-1)About

-Hi there, this is Pushkar D Joglekar.
-I am currently working on the cross roads of information security, machine learning and distributed systems.
-Recently I have successfully led initiatives on Docker security, secrets management and data protection.
+Wow you found me!
+This is Pushkar D Joglekar.

+I am currently working on the cross roads of:
-In my spare time, I explore the beautiful Bay Area on his bike, capturing the scenes through his camera, sipping some hot chocolate while reading a book in a quaint coffee house.
+- Information Security
+- Applied Machine Learning
+- Distributed Systems

+Recently I have successfully led initiatives on:
+- Docker security
+- Secrets Management
+- Data Protection

+In my spare time:
+- Explore the beautiful Bay Area biking trails,
+- Capturing the beautiful sunsets through my camera
+- Sipping some hot chocolate and
+- Reading a book in a quaint coffee house

 # [](#header-1)Social Network Presence